Base and superstructure: Can the base be separated from the superstructure?

 John Plamenatz makes two counterclaims regarding the clear-cut separation of the base and superstructure.
 The first is that economic structure is independent from production in many cases, with relations of production or property also having a strong effect on production.

 The second claim is that relations of production can only be defined with normative terms—this implies that social life and humanity's morality cannot be truly separated as both are defined in a normative sense.
+Robinson observes that all economic activity (and perhaps all human activity) is normative - for example, 'it is unlikely that many enter employment without a sense, unspoken or otherwise, that it is a legitimate or proper thing to do'.